smitesh-sutaria/edge-desktop-virtualization/idv/README.md

   vm1_winrm=5986
   ```

-  - Set the `OVMF_CODE_FILE` variable to the path of OVMF_CODE.fd file.

-    **Note:** Set unique values for ssh, winrdp and winrm ports to avoid conflicts when launching multiple VMs.
+    **Note:** Set unique values for ssh, winrdp and winrm ports to avoid conflicts when launching multiple Windows VMs.

 ## Run script to copy necessary files to `/opt` directory